dfmdmx/dfmdmx.github.io/_projects/2019-07-21-production-cloud-server.md

 ---

 ### Web-app for remotely automated CNC manufacturing
 The Production Cloud Server hosts all the manufacturing files and software to integrate a design into a digital automated production line.
+It can be self implemented with the appropriate knowledge and hardware.
+For a pre-built business solution check our Mx Industries project.

 It has the ability to remotely control CNC machines, allowing for a centralized controlled production line.
 The production line is seen as a list of IOT CNC machines each with its own client.
 The server feeds g-code files to these remote machines allowing them to work together in the same design.